 Under this license, you CANNOT use our work for commercial purposes.

 (A commercial use is primarily intended for commercial advantage or monetary compensation.
+See below for examples).

 Examples of monetary compensation –

 Payment received as part of a company, organization, sponsor, entity or individual for working on or taking part of a project.
 Youtube Monetization, Ad Revenue, etc.

 If you or your client don’t want to credit scottholmesmusic.com or simply can’t due to the project type, then you must obtain a commercial license (Standard, Broadcast A/B or Full-Scale).